Jeff5xdata/thepainhouse/FOOD_TRACKER_README.md

 ### API Errors

-1. Verify your Chomp API key is correct
+1. Verify your FatSecret API credentials are correct
 2. Check API rate limits
 3. Ensure internet connection is stable

 ### Food Not Found

 1. Try different search terms
-2. Check if the barcode is in the Chomp database
+2. Check if the barcode is in the FatSecret database
 3. Some generic or local products may not be available

 ## Future Enhancements